fwip/mtg_pronouns/reworded_cards.md

 Enchant creature

-At the beginning of the upkeep of enchanted creature's controller, they reveals the top card of their library.
+At the beginning of the upkeep of enchanted creature's controller, that player reveals the top card of their library.
 If that card is a land card, destroy that creature.
 Otherwise, it gets +3/+3 until end of turn.

 Path to Exile W
 ---------------